BARCLAYS

 Three design squads were tasked with developing the financial well-being model into a fully functional digital product.
 Each model was based on a different visual metaphor that could enable a customer to see a full picture of their finances from immediate spending, and mid-term investment to long-term goals and gains.

 Through all the twists and turns of the design process, the client always maintained a ‘no regrets’ policy.
-This meant that if the final concept didn’t meet both business and consumer requirements, we’d have a ‘standard’ design ready to release.
+This meant that if the final concept didn’t meet both business and consumer requirements, we’d have an optimised design ready to release.

 The team focused the remainder of the engagement on a consumer banking app that provided the standard range of financial products & services including; app onboarding, checking account, check deposits, credit card details, customer support, and cross-sell functionality.

-As with all best practice approaches to digital product design, the team created a robust design library housed and maintained in Sketch.
+I worked close with the design team to create a robust design library housed and maintained in Sketch.